 Creating a Sitemap

-- Use Sitemap Generators: Various online tools and plugins can automatically generate XML sitemaps based on your website's structure and content.
+- Use Sitemap Generators: Various online tools and plugins can automatically generate XML sitemaps based on the website's structure and content.
 Popular tools include the Yoast SEO plugin for WordPress and online sitemap generators like XML-Sitemaps.com.

-- Manual Creation: You can manually create an XML sitemap using a text or XML editor for more control and customization.
+- Manual Creation: Users can manually create an XML sitemap using a text or XML editor for more control and customization.
 Follow the XML sitemap format guidelines from search engines like Google to ensure compatibility and effectiveness.

 - Tutorial: Neil also authored this article: How to Create an SEO-Boosting XML Sitemap in 20 Minutes (or Less) as a guideline.